top of page

 2. Document Your Systems

 Even the most talented hire can’t read your mind.
 Create SOPs (Standard Operating Procedures) for recurring tasks.
+Examples include:

 • Client onboarding steps in ClickUp